Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/reference.md

 #### Handshake

--   The initial handshake occurs at startup between the master and each node:
+-   The initial handshake occurs at startup between the emitter and each node:

-    -   When the master node starts, it waits for the specified number of clients to connect.
+    -   When the emitter node starts, it waits for the specified number of clients to connect.

-    -   When the client nodes start, they advertise their presence and wait until a master accepts them into the cluster.
+    -   When the client nodes start, they advertise their presence and wait until a emitter accepts them into the cluster.

 -   The handshake has a timeout of 30 seconds by default.
 You can change this value through a [command line argument](cluster-operation.md#timeout-arguments) when launching your application.

-    -   The master node waits at most this amount of time for nodes to register and continues with the current set of nodes.
+    -   The emitter node waits at most this amount of time for nodes to register and continues with the current set of nodes.

-    -   The master node quits if no client nodes are present by the end of the timeout.
+    -   The emitter node quits if no client nodes are present by the end of the timeout.

-    -   The client nodes quit if no master node accepted them in a cluster after this amount of time.
+    -   The client nodes quit if no emitter node accepted them in a cluster after this amount of time.

 #### Synchronization